Bob Hill (politician)

-Frederick John Hill (born 31 October 1940), known as Bob Hill, is a Jersey politician and human rights campaigner.
-For 18 years he was Deputy for the parish of St Martin in the States of Jersey.
+Frederick John Hill (born 31 October 1940), known as Bob Hill, is a former Jersey politician and human rights campaigner.
+For 18 years he was Deputy for the parish of St Martin in the States Assembly.

 Biography

 Hill was born in the parish of St Martin and attended Saint Martin's Elementary School.
 At the age of 20, he left the island to join the Metropolitan Police in London where during 31 years of service he worked in the East End of London and Brixton.
 He returned to Jersey in 1991.